 Need Coverage For Only A Few Months?

 If your need is temporary, a short-term plan will be your best option.
-While many companies offer short-term plans, HCC Life and UnitedHealthcare offer the most affordable options.
+While many companies offer short-term plans, HCC Life, National General, and UnitedHealthcare offer the most affordable options.
 Typically, temporary coverage costs less (approximately 30%-60%) than comprehensive policies, and applications are often approved in less than 24 hours.
 Premiums can be paid monthly, and the entire process can be completed online.

 Dental Plans In Ohio